LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold titles

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
 If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance